Email invoicing

-Email is the primary fallback delivery method used whenever an invoice cannot be sent as an e-invoice.
-The system automatically evaluates delivery options in the following order:
+Email is the primary fallback delivery method when an invoice cannot be sent as an e-invoice.
+Maventa evaluates delivery options in the following order:

 - E-invoice